-It can be tough to stay cool in an arid climate, but you can make it through with the right clothing and accessories.
-Today, I’m going to give you some tips on what to wear in a hot desert so that you can enjoy your trekking trip without feeling overly uncomfortable.
+While it can be tough to stay cool in an arid climate, it should be a cool experience if you have the right clothing and accessories.
+With this in mind, today I’m going to give you some tips on what to wear in a desert so that you can enjoy your trekking trip without feeling overly uncomfortable.

 Hot vs. cold deserts